vestrel00/contacts-android/README.md

 - Validate include, where, and orderBy arguments in queries.

-1. Migrate local account to a remote account and vice versa + withPermission and async
-    - Test everything in the accounts package and make sure withPermission and async exist!

-2. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
+1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.
     - Read-only like GroupMemberships.
 Update relevant util functions and AccountsRawContactsAssociations
     - Add Photo entity to Contact (delete the block comment about photos) and RawContact.

-3. Setup user profile
+2. Setup user profile
     - Insert, Update, Delete + withPermission & async.
     - Review and update ALL util functions accordingly.
     - See TODOs in DEV_NOTES.

-4. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
+3. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)
-5. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).
+4. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).
-6. Add Copyright to all files.
+5. Add Copyright to all files.

 ----------------------------------------------------------------------------------------------------